c-berry/c-berry/README.md

 <!-- Thanks for stopping by! -->

 - 😎 Check out my team's capstone project! <a href="https://gamerhaven.gg">GamerHaven.gg</a>
+- 🤓 Hire us!
-- 🔭 I’m currently working on finding employment
+- 🔭 I’m currently working on PokeApp using Spring Boot
 - 🌱 I’m currently learning React
 - 🌎 I’m looking to collaborate on creative projects
 - 🎭 I’m looking for help with networking